-&lt;sup>2Although a non-prediction will only be considered to happen when F2 has been predicted but did not occur.
+1Although a non-prediction will only be considered to happen when either F1 or F2 has been predicted and then neither occurred.
 This is because all non-predictions would otherwise give rise to a huge, ongoing number of counts.
 Hence, in this algorithm, non-predictions are systematically 'undercounted'.